IBM Product Briefing

-IBM App Connect allows customers to instantly connect applications, data, legacy systems and modern technologies across all their environments.
-IBM App Connect (ACE) is the latest revision of an old favourite.
+IBM App Connect Enterprise (ACE) allows customers to instantly connect applications, data, legacy systems and modern technologies across all their environments.
+IBM ACE is the latest revision of an old favourite.
 You may be using an earlier version of the product under a different name.

 Product names relevant to this briefing include IBM Integration, IBM Application Connect Enterprise (ACE), WebSphere Message Broker, IBM Integration Broker, MQ Series Integrator (MQSI).

 ACE supports a wide range of integration styles, from traditional service-oriented architectures to modern ones, such as APIs, micro-services, and events.
 App Connect provides a single integration platform for the entire business in a hybrid and multi-cloud environment.

 - Virtualise access to data wherever it lives.
 Expose as APIs with embedded API management capabilities and first-class support for API Connect.